YamSln/jems/README.md

 - Material design UI
 - Dark theme
 - Timed turns
-- Upload your custom words!
+- Upload your own words

 ## About The Game